vbartels/kettikett/README.md

 Known Issues:
 ketikett currently gets all articles out of the backend per print.. this takes some time and need fpr ~15.000 articles up to over a minute.
 This is not elegant.. a local cache would save bandwidth and fast things up.
 However it works as it is...

+Disclaimer:
+this was hacked together by me after not writing any code for ~15years.
+Sorry